ebenefuenf/quma/docs/changeling.rst

 the original member isn't accessible.
 You can access it anyway if you prefix it with an underscore '_'.

-The :class:`sqlite3.Row` for example has a method :func:`keys` which lists all field names.
+The :class:`sqlite3.Row`, for example, has a method :func:`keys` which lists all field names.
 If a query returns a field with the name 'keys' the method is shadowed: